Tony Watt: Motherwell

 After extending his contract with Motherwell until the summer of 2021 on 29 May 2020, Watt then extended his contract with again on 9 November 2020, until the summer of 2022.

 During the 2020–21 season, Watt was rewarded for his performances, by being voted as the Motherwell fans Player of the Month for four successive months from October to January.
 On 20 February 2021, he was named as captain for Motherwell's home match versus St Johnstone.

 Dundee United

-On 27 December 2021, Watt signed a pre-contract deal with fellow Scottish Premiership club Dundee United, agreeing a three-year contract.
+On 27 December 2021, signed a pre-contract deal with fellow Scottish Premiership club Dundee United, agreeing a three-year contract.
 Three weeks later, the clubs came to an agreement for Watt to join United immediately for an undisclosed transfer fee.
 He made his debut for United on 18 January 2022, as a substitute in a 2–1 home defeat against St Mirren.

 Watt was loaned to St Mirren in January 2023.

+On 29 December 2023, his 30th birthday, Watt scored a hattrick in a 3-0 win over Partick Thistle at Tannadice.